It´s hard to strive for superior investment returns – many say it´s futile, because markets are too efficient.

 We can make the following strategy refinements following this framework (this is the core of the strategy I implement and you might come to different conclusions when thinking it through, but it´s the basic principle that´s important):

 - Trend: write puts on assets in an uptrend (I use options on a diversified set of ETF to avoid company and concentration risk), write calls on assets in a downtrend, which will add diversification and is market direction agnostic

 - write options OTM (I use a delta of 30-40), which will generate premium even if the price moves sideways or goes against the position for a couple of percentage points

 - spread expiration across time (I use 6 to 12 weeks to expiration) so sudden market swings are less uncomfortable to tolerate

-- set a Stop Loss (I use -100%) to avoid the unlimited loss potential of call writing
+- set a Stop Loss (I use -100% of premium received) to avoid the unlimited loss potential of call writing

 additionally I found this working best for me:

 - liquidate positions if you are put the underlying